-Collaborative engagement on weekly Discussion is an essential ingredient in the development of reflective and critical academic skills.
+Collaborative engagement in class discussions and activities as well as in Canvas Discussions are an essential ingredient in the development of reflective and critical academic skills.
 By engaging with one another, analyzing and considering different viewpoints and experiences, students will benefit themselves and others in a dynamic learning community.
-If a student is not able to fulfill the minimum contribution to the weekly Discussion for any reason, they will be considered absent for that week.
-If external factors constrain your participation in Discussion at any time, please let me know as soon as possible.
+Contribution to weekly in-class and/or online Discussion will be critical and reflective.